 So what is the difference between a banister and a baluster and a newel post?

 These terms are often confusing because there is some overlap of usage, so here’s the scoop:

-Banisters are the vertical posts on a stairway, but the word banister can also refer to the main handrail itself, or even the whole ensemble.
-The original word for the spindles that hold up a railing was balusters, so in this sense, a banister and a baluster are the same thing.
-A newel post is the larger “corner post” so to speak that provides more structural support at the top and the bottom of the handrail.
-For the purposes at hand, the point being made is that the surface that you are trying to attach to when dealing with banisters and newel posts is not flat, but round.
-That means that you will need to have additional attachments to both secure your gate and protect the surface of the posts.
+Banisters are the vertical posts on a stairway, but the word banister can also refer to the main handrail itself or even the whole ensemble.
+The original word for the spindles that hold up a railing was balusters, so in this sense, a banister and a baluster are the same things.
+A newel post is the larger “corner post,” which provides more structural support at the top and the bottom of the handrail.
+For the purposes at hand, the point being made is that the surface you are trying to attach to when dealing with banisters and newel posts is not flat but round.
+That means that you will need to have additional attachments to secure your gate and protect the surface of the posts.

 These posts bring a new dimension to installing a baby gate.
-Obviously, it is a little more tricky to attach hardware to something round than to something flat.
+It is more tricky to attach hardware to something round than to something flat.

 Thankfully, baby gate manufacturers are aware of this and provide a great solution.

-There are 3 options available on the market for stairway banister adaption kits which can be used for any top of stairs gate:
+There are three strong options available on the market for stairway banister adaption kits which can be used for any top of stairs gate:

 If you have a newel post or banister (or any other round or square post) that you need to attach to, the KidCo Stairway Gate Installation Kit allows you to create a flat surface to hang your baby gate onto.

-It basically consists of plastic hardwareclamp pieces that adapt around the post with screws and an included flat piece of wood to anchor your gate to.
+It consists of plastic hardware clamp pieces that adapt around the post with screws and an included flat piece of wood to anchor your gate to.